Sustaining Flexibilities in Medicare and Medicaid

 Experts developed recommendations on which Medicare and Medicaid public health emergency flexibilities should be made permanent because they increase equitable, person-centered care for older adults.

 In the early days of the pandemic, federal and state governments quickly implemented regulatory flexibilities through the COVID-19 Public Health Emergency (PHE) to ensure that Medicare and Medicaid beneficiaries could receive care safely and in their own community.
 As the country enters the endemic phase of COVID-19, many experts have found that these critical flexibilities improved older adults’ access to care, aligned with their needs and preferences, and should be made permanent.

 Aim and Approach

-We’ve engaged with a series of independent partners to expand the knowledge base through reporting on the implementation and outcomes of the Medicare and Medicaid flexibilities.
-This initiative helps identify what’s worked and what still needs to occur or be further adapted.
+We engaged with a series of independent partners to expand the knowledge base through reporting on the implementation and outcomes of the Medicare and Medicaid flexibilities.
+This initiative identifies which PHE flexibilities should be made permanent, considered temporary, or paused.

 Our Thought Partners

 The Alliance for Health Policy is disseminating research to state and federal policymakers on how Medicare and Medicaid flexibilities introduced during the COVID-19 pandemic may be leveraged to enhance quality and access to person-centered care for older adults with complex care needs.
 Register for the upcoming March 3 webinar.

 Health Management Associates